quasarframework/quasar/docs/src/pages/quasar-cli/developing-capacitor-apps/preparation.md

 ## 3. Start Developing

-To start a dev server with HMR, run the fallowing command:
+To start a dev server with HMR, run the following command:

 ```bash
 $ quasar dev -m capacitor -T [android|ios]
 ```

-If you did not add the chosen target on install, it will add it for you.
 Once the dev server is ready, your native IDE will open (Android Studio for Android and Xcode for iOS).
 Run your app here, and it will automatically connect to the dev server.